CONECUH RIVER DEPOT MILITARY MUSEUM

 246 US 231 North, Troy, Alabama

-on US 231 about 3/4 mile north of the Holiday Inn in Troy,
+located on US 231 about 3/4 mile north of the Quality Inn

 Closed Sunday, Monday, Tuesday, and some holidays